Muon identification for LHCb Run 3: Correlated chi2

+As a result, in \Figref{fig:chi2cor} the \chicor spectrum for muons and protons satisfying the \texttt{IsMuon} requirement is shown, demonstrating a good separation between signal and background.
 A quantitative comparison between the performance of the \chicor and \texttt{MuonDLL} variables is shown in \Figref{fig:run_2_chi2_proton}, where the proton rejection as a function of the muon efficiency, ROC curve in the following, is displayed for tracks satisfying the \texttt{IsMuon} requirement.
 The ROCs are shown in different momentum and transverse momentum intervals, which allow to probe the response of the muon identification algorithms in different regions of the detector and in different momentum regimes.

 The performance of the \chicor variable is definitely better than the \texttt{MuonDLL} in all regions of the phase space, and especially at low momenta.
 In particular, at muon efficiency of $\sim 98\%$, which is a good working point for efficient trigger selections, the gain in background rejection is a factor $\sim 1.4$ in the region $p>10\,\gevc ,~\pt < 2 \, \gevc $, and exceeds a factor of $2$ in the rest of the phase space.